tgdwyer/tgdwyer.github.io/_chapters/monad.md

 So the bind function `(>>=)` (and equally its flipped version `(=<<)`) gives us another way to map functions over contexts, but why do we need another way?

 As an example we'll consider computation using the `Maybe` type, which we said is useful for [partial functions](/haskell2/#maybe), that is functions which are not sensibly defined over all of their inputs.
-A more complex example of such a function than we have seen before is the [quadratic formula](https://en.wikipedia.org/wiki/Quadratic_formula), which for quadratic functions of the form:
+A more complex example of such a function than we have seen before is the [quadratic formula](https://en.wikipedia.org/wiki/Quadratic_formula) which, for quadratic functions of the form:

 <image src="/haskell4/quadratic.png" width="25%"></image>

 determines two roots as follows:

-<image src="/haskell4/quadroots.png" width="80%"></image>
+<image src="/haskell4/quadroots.png" width="60%"></image>

 This may fail in two ways.
 First, if *a* is 0, second if the expression that squareroot is applied to is negative (and we insist on only real-valued solutions).
 Therefore, let's define a little library of math functions which encapsulate the possibility of failure in a `Maybe`: